 In terms of paragraph E-LTRP.1.2.(b), the applicant’s partner must be present and settled in the UK.
 Moreover, under paragraph 6 of the Immigration Rules “present and settled” or “present and settled in the UK” means that the person concerned is settled in the UK.
 And also at the time that an application under the immigration rules is made, is physically present here or is coming here with or to join the applicant and intends to make the UK their home with the applicant if the application is successful.

-Min age for UK Spouse Visa Leave to Remain
+2. Min age for UK Spouse Visa Extension

 In terms of paragraphs E-LTRP.1.3. and E-LTRP.1.4, the applicant and his/her partner must be aged 18 or over at the date of application.